salsferrazza/cquencer/example/README.md

 ## Efficient representation of message payloads and encodings

 Stock exchange binary feeds are one example.
-Everyone knows `AAPL` but if you are talking directly to the exchange you better know the `SecuritryId` as well, which is expressed as an integer.
+Everyone knows `AAPL` but if you are talking directly to the exchange you better know the `SecurityId` as well, which is expressed as an integer.
 The exchange provides the symbol reference data en masse before trading sessions, then individually if a specific entity mutates intra-session.

 The largest message in Nasdaq's TotalView ITCH 5.0 feed is 50 bytes.
 A JSON encoding of a semantically identical message could be in the range of 300-400 bytes.
 The self-describing schema embedded with the encoding degrades the signal-to-byte ratio considerably.
-We call this class of encoding "high-context".
+We call this class of encoding "high-context", with YAML being the cleanest shirt in a laundry basket dominated by XML and JSON.

 As Ron Minsky of Jane Street puts it: "[these] messages actually pack a lot of punch, right?
 Part of the way that you optimize the system like this is you try and have a fairly concise encoding of the data that you actually stick on the network.
 So you can have pretty high transaction rates with a fairly small number of bytes per transaction."